ncatlab/nlab-content/pages/810.md

 \Gamma^+_i a \circ_{i+1}\Gamma^-_i a = \varepsilon_{i}a.  $$

 These are important **cancellation** laws for the connections.
 They can be interpreted as saying that turning left and then right, or vice versa, leaves you facing the same way.
+They were introduced by C.B.
+Spencer for double categories (see below).

 In the [[omega-groupoid]] case, the $\Gamma^+_i$ can be recovered from the $\Gamma^-_i$ by using the inverses, and vice versa.